delsehi/rust-blackjack/README.md

 It's only intended as a small personal project for learning the basics of Rust syntax.

+Feel free to fork it and add a pull request if you're learning Rust!

 ## Game play

 The dealer shuffles the deck and hands out two cards to the player and one for themselves.